phjethva/MySQL-DB-CRUD/README.md

 Step 05 : DELETE
 - Delete task.

-#Thanks for you time & consideration.
+#Thanks for you Time & Consideration.
-If you feel that this tutorial really helps you than give me a like by clicking above ★ STAR button.
+If you feel that this tutorial really helps you than give me a like by clicking above 🟊 STAR button.

-You can buy me a coffee for my work by clicking this link: [Buy Me a Coffee](https://www.paypal.me/phjethva)
+You can buy me a coffee for my work by clicking this link: [Buy Me a Coffee on PayPal](https://www.paypal.me/phjethva)